zeroae/nifi-cognito-bundle/README.md

             - User Pool - The *same* Cognito User Pool Id where the Users and Groups are stored.

+            - Tenant Id - An id to attach to every Access Policy stored in the User Pool.
+Must be the same for nodes of the same cluster.
+If two clusters share the same tenant id then they will share the access policies.

             - User Group Provider - The identifier of the Cognito User Group Provider defined above.

             - Initial Admin Identity <user-uuid> - The identity of the initial admin user.
 The user must already exist